Index

 • Log into your Amazon AWS account and access the marketplace

-• Search for Statseeker, and select Statseeker from the returned search results
+• Search for Statseeker, and purchase an AWS Statseeker subscription

-• Select the Software Version and Region setting as needed
+• Select the Launch method, Version and Region

-• Select the EC2 Instance Type that best suits your needs, ensuring that the selected instance meets all minimum requirements for the relevant network size as detailed in Statseeker System Requirements
+• Select the Instance type to suit your requirements, ensuring that the selected instance meets all minimum requirements for the relevant network size as detailed in Statseeker System Requirements

-• Under Security Group settings, select Create new based on seller settings to be presented with details on the minimum protocol and port requirements for Statseeker to communicate with your network.
-If you intend to customize the Security Group, be sure to maintain these minimum requirements.
+Note: the Security Group must allow for the minimum protocol and port requirements for Statseeker to communicate with your network.
+If you intend to customize the Security Group, click Create security group and take note of the default settings.
+Ensure that any custom Security Group maintains these minimum requirements.